Fashoda Incident: Legacy

-A French colonial officer George de Villebois-Mareuil saw the Anglo-Boer War as a chance to avenge the French humiliation at Fashoda - he was however killed at the Battle of Boshof.
+A French colonial officer George de Villebois-Mareuil saw the Second Boer War as a chance to avenge the French humiliation at Fashoda—he was however killed at the Battle of Boshof.
 The two main individuals involved in the incident are commemorated in the Kitchener-Marchand bridge, a 116 m road bridge over the Saône, completed in 1959 in the French city of Lyon.
 The incident gave rise to the 'Fashoda syndrome' in French foreign policy — a tendency to assert French influence in areas which might be becoming susceptible to British influence.
 As such it was used as a comparison to other later crises or conflicts such as the Levant Crisis of 1945, the Nigerian Civil War in Biafra in the 1970s and the Rwandan Civil War in 1994.